nodejs/node/doc/api/cluster.md

 automatically manage the number of workers, however.
 It is the application's responsibility to manage the worker pool based on its own needs.

-Although a primary use case for the `cluster` module is networking, it can also be used for other use cases requiring worker processes.
+Although a primary use case for the `node:cluster` module is networking, it can also be used for other use cases requiring worker processes.

 ## Class: `Worker`